Lester B. Pearson Civic Centre: Demolition

 Initially the City of Elliot Lake speculated that repairs could be made to the Civic Centre, however, the anticipated cost of repair was $3.7 million.
 Many members of the public thought it would be better to demolish the building and build a new arts and sports complex, which has been a talking point at Council Meetings for several years.
 Many local politicians reported receiving feedback in favor of demolition and a new center, an idea supported by the Nuclear and Mining Museum Advisory Board, as well as other arts groups in the city.
 In October 2019, a city council meeting was held to decide if council wanted to proceed with the costly repairs or opt for demolition.
 The cost of demolition was weighed against the historical cost to the community, and the final decision was to demolish the Civic Centre.
 The new goal was to apply for grants as well as use the insurance money to build a new arts center, estimated at $8- to- $12 million.
-In December, Colin's Haulage won the bid to demolish the civic center for $205,25.
+In December, Colin's Haulage won the bid to demolish the civic center for $205,250.
 The Insurance settlement was just over $3.5 million, which more than covered that cost.

 Everything that could be saved was salvaged from the wreckage, including several items of historic value to the community.
 One of the items salvaged from the demolition were the bronze Denison Mine front doors, which were works of art depicting scenes from the mines.
 Other items salvaged were huge B.C. fir beams from the basement and some marble tiles, as well as all art and museum pieces that could be accessed.

 Aftermath

 The collapse of the Civic Centre forced the tenants to relocate.
 Some have found permanent homes since the demolition, while others are still in temporary spaces.
-The municipally-owned W.H.
-Collin's Centre (known locally as the “Collin’s Hall”) has become the main space for theatre activities, due to the City installing an “enhanced performance space” in the existing stage of the gymnasium.
+The municipally owned W. H. Collins Centre (known locally as the “Collins Hall”) has become the main space for theatre activities, due to the City installing an “enhanced performance space” in the existing stage of the gymnasium.
 Groups such as the Elliot Lake Entertainment Series, the Stage Door Players, and the Elliot Lake Amateur Theatre Ensemble have all relocated there.
 In addition, the city has moved the Elliot Lake Welcome Centre (for tourism) to the Collin's Hall offices.
 The Elliot Lake Nuclear and Mining Museum was damaged in the collapse and has not yet found a location to reopen with the salvaged artifacts.
 Some artifacts have been placed temporarily in the Fire Tower Lookout Ranger's Station, though the Canadian Mining Hall of Fame was not among them.
 The Art Gallery and Digital Creator North have been relocated to open retail spaces downtown.
 The other offices, groups, and crafts rooms have been relocated to various retail spaces, churches, and community spaces around the city.